 Care Transitions Information for SCAN Providers

 Care Transitions is an evidence-based, short-term telephonic case management program with specific intervention strategies designed to prevent readmissions and ensure safe and coordinated transitions across the care continuum.
-A SCAN health coach (RN or Social Worker) assists the member/advocate in taking an active role in the self-management of their condition and coordination of both planned and unplanned transitions.
+A SCAN Care Transition Coach (Nurse or Social Worker) assists the member/advocate in taking an active role in the self-management of their condition and coordination of both planned and unplanned transitions.

 Based on the “Care Transitions” model developed by Eric Coleman, MD, MPH the SCAN program focuses on five key elements:

 - How and when to respond to warning signs/symptoms

 - Ensuring post discharge MD follow up visits are scheduled and occur

 - A personal health record (PHR) to convey information between settings

 - Advanced care planning to assist end of life discussion and decision making

 When a planned or unplanned transition occurs, SCAN encourages Provider Groups to provide each member who experiences a transition with a consistent person or unit within the organization responsible for supporting the member through transitions between any points in the system and to implement the following procedures:

 - Notify the members’ usual practitioner of the transition within 3 business days.